P&F Blog

 Why Iwo Jima Mattered Enough to Take

 D-Day was February 19, 1945.
-Three Marine divisions, the 3rd, 4th, and 5th, hit the black-sand beaches under the heaviest concentrated artillery fire any American troops had ever taken.
-The men sank to their ankles in volcanic ash.
-Tanks bogged down.
-The defenders did not fire on the first wave.
-They waited until the beach was packed with Marines, vehicles, and supplies, then opened up from caves and pillboxes that had survived 72 days of pre-invasion bombing.
-The first day cost 2,420 Americans.
+Three Marine divisions hit the black-sand beaches and sank to their ankles in volcanic ash.
+The defenders held their fire until the beach was packed, then opened up from caves and pillboxes that had survived 72 days of pre-invasion bombing.
+The first day alone cost 2,420 Americans.

 The Climb to the Summit

-The first flag was small, about 28 by 54 inches.
-From the beach, you could barely see it.
-A Marine photographer named Sergeant Louis Lowery took a photo of that first raising and almost lost his life seconds later when two Japanese soldiers attacked the patrol.
-Word came back down the volcano that a bigger flag was needed, both for visibility and as a souvenir before someone in the higher chain of command kept the first one.
-Around noon, a second patrol carried up a 96-by-56-inch flag pulled from a Navy LST landing ship.
+That first flag was small, about 28 by 54 inches, and from the beach you could barely see it.
+Word came down that a bigger one was needed, for visibility and to keep the first as a battalion trophy.
+Around noon, a second patrol carried up a 96-by-56-inch flag pulled from a Navy landing ship.

 The Second Flag Raising and the Photo